woudc/woudc-guidebook/en/index.md

 The following are the extended CSV syntax rules:

-- Fields are seperated by comma characters (,) and the field width is variable.
+- Fields are seperated by comma characters (,) and the field width is variable
-- If a field name or its value contains either comma (,) or double-quote (") characters, then the entire field must be enclosed within double-quote (") characters when written.
+- If a field name or its value contains either comma (,) or double-quote (") characters, then the entire field must be enclosed within double-quote (") characters when written
-- NULL values are represented as empty fields (,,) and blank lines are ignored.
+- NULL values are represented as empty fields (,,) and blank lines are ignored
-- Lines beginning with an asterisk (*) are comments.
+- Lines beginning with an asterisk (*) are comments
-- Lines beginning with a pound (#) symbol are table names.
+- Lines beginning with a pound (#) symbol are table names
 - The first record following the `#TABLENAME` record specifies column (field) names.
-Each data column (field) requires a name separated by a comma.
+Each data column (field) requires a name separated by a comma

 Example: